johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 of 33+ authors who have touched the 17+ unique files (the data points in the graph) who have been updating the files and committing their changes.
 The scatter plot  below  shows the authors activities over time for the repository scottyab/rootbeer.
+This graph below was generated some time ago, so your graph is expected to be more detailed, reflecting the additional updates made to the repository since then.

 <img src="/teaching/CS472/Timetable/Git_and_Github/rootbeer.jpeg" alt="rootbeer" style="width:600px;height:480px;" align="center">